cjhutto/vaderSentiment/README.rst

 This README file describes the dataset of the paper:

-  |**VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text**
+|  **VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text**
-  |(by C.J.
-Hutto and Eric Gilbert) <br />
+|  (by C.J.
+Hutto and Eric Gilbert)
-  |Eighth International Conference on Weblogs and Social Media (ICWSM-14).
+|  Eighth International Conference on Weblogs and Social Media (ICWSM-14).
 Ann Arbor, MI, June 2014.

 For questions, please contact: